Why is Thrive Feed so different?

 No absolutely not.
 The calming effect effect you may notice is how the horse is naturally meant to be, it’s base temperament.
 Thrivefeed supports stable blood sugar, and with that stability comes optimum temperament.
 Don’t be fooled by the calmness Thrivefeed horses may exhibit, they still have substantial performance capabilities, it’s just delivered in a more focussed way.

 How do I change over to Thrivefeed?

 The way you change your horse to this ultimate diet is just as different as the results you will achieve.
 DO NOT MIX THRIVEFEED WITH ANY OTHER TYPE OR BRAND OF HORSE FEED.
-The only acceptable addition is forage grasses, legumes, and water.
+The only acceptable addition is forage grasses, and water.
 The reason is the rate of digestion.
 If you mix other feed with Thrivefeed, you may induce a digestive upset that is easily avoidable.
 Please be aware that many vets are still unaware of the difference in Thrivefeed to normal horse feeds, and may advise you to change over slowly.
 If you have professional advise telling you this, please ask them to call me and discuss why the difference.
 To change over, stop feeding your horse all rations except hay/grass pasture and water for 24 hours, then feed the appropriate quantity as per the initial feeding quantities printed on lower left back of the bag.

 Are there Probiotics in Thrivefeed?

 There are no Probiotics in Thrivefeed.
 Literally speaking Probiotic means “for life”.
 In digestive terms they are used to replace desirable bacteria killed by digestive anomalies, or events.
 An event could be as simple as the consumption of antibiotics as a treatment or precaution after an injury or sickness.
 When horses are ingesting appropriate nutrients creating the correct pH, the gut microbes multiply and flourish as nature intended.